DTennant/AppAgent/README.md

 ## TODOs

-- [ ] Make an abstract of the agents
+- [x] Make an abstract of the agents
+- [ ] Make the abstract work for task executor and step recorder
+- [ ] Fix grid logic
 - [ ] Add chrome as a controller
 - [ ] Add more function to chrome controller